Site navigation

 You cannot use wheel clamping to enforce the conditions of your parking area.
 It is illegal to detain a parked or stopped vehicle using an immobilising device including wheel clamps.

 Tow truck drivers must take reasonable steps to locate the vehicle owner or driver before loading a vehicle onto the tow truck.
 If the owner returns while the tow truck driver is in the process of loading and securing the vehicle on the tow truck, they must release the vehicle immediately without charge.
-If the owner returns after the vehicle has been loaded onto the tow truck (including secured in every way necessary) but the tow truck has not yet left the property, the vehicle must be released immediately if the owner pays the on-site release fee.
+If the owner returns after the vehicle has been loaded onto the tow truck (including secured in every way necessary) but the tow truck has not yet left the property, the tow truck driver must offer the vehicle owner the option to pay the on-site release fee and the vehicle must be released immediately if the owner pays the fee.

-If, after taking reasonable steps the vehicle owner or driver cannot be located, the vehicle may be towed by the most direct route to the tow truck licence holders nearest TMR approved holding yard.
+If, after taking reasonable steps the vehicle owner or driver cannot be located, the vehicle may be towed by the most direct route to the tow truck operators nearest TMR approved holding yard.

-The tow truck licence operator and driver must not directly or indirectly cause or threaten wilful injury to a person or their property; intimidate, harass, abuse, or insult a person or prevent or hinder the delivery of first aid or medical treatment.
+The tow truck operator and driver must not intimidate, harass, abuse, or insult a person or prevent or hinder the delivery of first aid or medical treatment.
 They must take all reasonable precautions to prevent loss or damage to a motor vehicle and any personal items left in the vehicle while it is being towed and while it is in the holding yard.

 Maximum regulated fees